lsst-france/Spark/mongo/README.md

 -	ObjectFullOverlap (32367384 documents)

 Any of these catalog is already prepared to concern one sky region (*identified by a chunkId*).
-Therefore, 324 sky regions are avaiable for any of the 4 catalog type.
+Therefore, 324 sky regions are available for any of the 4 catalog types.

 Preparation operations
 ----------------------